-To enhance children’s learning in history, children participate in visits to outdoor locations such as West Lodge Farm, East Carlton Country Park, World War II evacuation experience day at Stibbington.
-Children also experience in school experience days such as a visit from a Roman soldier, a Viking experience day and British Celebration experiences such as holding a street party.
+To enhance children’s learning in history, children participate in visits to outdoor locations such as Rockingham Castle.
+Children also enjoy immersive in school experience days such as historical workshops, visits from local historians and British Celebration experiences such as holding a street party.

-Topics are informed by the national curriculum and the Cornerstones Maestro topics and are sensitive to children’s interests, as well as the context of the local area.
-The history curriculum at Hazel Leys Primary Academy is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.
+The choice of History units is informed by the national curriculum and are sensitive to children’s interests, as well as the context of the local area.
+The history curriculum at Kingswood Primary Academy is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.
 In line with the national curriculum 2014, the curriculum at Kingswood aims to ensure that all pupils:

-• Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement;
+• Are encouraged to develop questioning skills, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

-• Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+• Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and cultures, and relationships between different groups, as well as their own identity and aspirations, and the challenges of their time.

-The history curriculum at Kingswood Primary Academy draws from and makes full use of the immediate and wider local area, enabling children to develop a deep understanding of the rich history of their locality.
+The history curriculum at Kingswood Primary Academy draws from and makes full use of the immediate and wider local area to enrich their learning, enabling children to develop a deep understanding of the rich history of their locality.

 Our whole curriculum is shaped by our school vision which aims to enable all children to develop their individual talents, realise their potential and aspire to become the very best they can be, regardless of background and ability.
 History lessons should be taught with our ethos in mind; inspire wonder and intellectual curiosity.
-We teach the National Curriculum through the Cornerstones Maestro curriculum.
+We teach the National Curriculum through our chosen periods of History.

 There is no single lesson format at Kingswood, teachers use their professional judgement to decide the most appropriate format for teaching based on the concept being taught and what their assessment tells them about their learners.

-The history overview demonstrates the history content of topics and when these are to be taught.
-Subject overviews provide the substantive and disciplinary knowledge to be learned as well as key questions for enquiry.
+The KPA History Journey – Long Term Plan document demonstrates the history content of topics and when these are to be taught.
+Unit planners provide the substantive and disciplinary knowledge to be learned as well as key questions for enquiry.
 Vertical concepts are revisited throughout our history learning, providing a consistent context that allows pupils to situate new knowledge in their wider historical understanding and revisit key themes throughout our history to help them better understand the world in which they live.

-Our children should be equipped to ask perceptive questions and develop their enquiry skills i.e., to think critically, weigh evidence, sift evidence and develop perspective and judgements.
+We aim for our children to know and remember more throughout their history journey.
+We aim to equip them to ask perceptive questions and develop their enquiry skills i.e. to think critically, weigh evidence, sift evidence and develop perspective and judgements.
 They should also leave our school with a learned chronology of events from British history and the wider world.